annaadhiambo/Ghana-Acan-Names/README.md

 # Ghana-Acan-Names
 ## Description
 *  A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+Here is the [link](https://annaadhiambo.github.io/Ghana-Acan-Names/.) to my website
 ## Author
 * Anna Adhiambo
 ## How to access my website